micrology/prsm/README.md

 The first is a theory of change adapted from an [NPC report](https://www.thinknpc.org/resource-hub/ten-steps/).
 ![NCP Example](./doc/images/NPCexample.png)

-The second is a system map about the enviromental impact of goods transport developed by a small grup of experts working together using the app.
+The second is a system map about the environmental impact of goods transport developed by a small group of experts working together using the app.
 ![SCandL Example](./doc/images/SCandLexample.png)

 The third is a large network of 736 nodes and about 9000 links representing the team members playing in the 2019 football World Cup.